 True-crime filmmakers Jenner Furst and Julia Willoughby Nason.
 Their Emmy-nominated Hulu documentary series, Fyre Fraud, looked into the 2017 music festival, and their 2021 documentary series, LulaRich, looked into a billion-dollar pyramid scheme.

-So when they began working on a three-part Netflix docuseries about Alex Murdaugh’s amazing alleged crime saga in South Carolina, where his family of prosecutors and lawyers have had great weight for over 100 years, they were uniquely suited to negotiate unusual headlines.
+So when they began working on a three-part Netflix documentary about Alex Murdaugh’s amazing alleged crime saga in South Carolina, where his family of prosecutors and lawyers have had enormous weight for over 100 years, they were uniquely suited to negotiate unusual headlines.

 The Murdaugh Murders team at Netflix claims to have found new crimes.

 Murdaugh Murders will premiere in the fall of 2021, according to the producers.
 Alex contacted 911 months earlier to report the horrific murders of his wife Maggie and son Paul, for which he is on trial.
 Alex denies killing his wife and son.
-Alex was murdered after his family law firm fired him for embezzling millions of dollars.
+His family law firm fired Alex for embezzling millions of dollars, leading to his murder.

 (Alex’s lawyer says most of the money went on painkillers.)
 A former customer shot Alex’s head.
 He denies shooting him.
 Alex told the man to kill him for his son’s insurance.
-(Murdaugh apologized and went to rehab.)
+Murdaugh apologised and went to rehab.

-Furst says, “Things were at peak craziness,” and he and Nason didn’t want to track the “absurd” news cycle.
-Instead, they interviewed acquaintances of Paul Murdaugh and focused the docuseries on a 2019 boat disaster that killed 19-year-old Mallory Beach and injured numerous others.
+Furst says, “Things were at peak craziness.”
+He and Nason didn’t want to track the “absurd” news cycle.
+Instead, they interviewed acquaintances of Paul Murdaugh and focused the documentary on a 2019 boat disaster that killed 19-year-old Mallory Beach and injured numerous others.
 Paul died on bail for drunkenly crashing the ship.
-Alex is sued for Beach’s wrongful death.
+Beach’s wrongful death leads to Alex’s lawsuit.

 The Murdaugh Murders team at Netflix claims to have found new crimes.

-“When [Beach] died, the Murdaughs’ behavior was so horrible, and the lack of empathy, compassion, and accountability was so clear, that it was a ‘enough is enough’ moment for that community,” says Furst.
+“When [Beach] died, the Murdaughs’ behaviour was so horrible, and the lack of empathy, compassion, and accountability was so clear that it was an ‘enough is enough’ moment for that community,” says Furst.

 The Murdaugh Murders team at Netflix claims to have found new crimes.

 Gen-Z Murdaugh friends and their families address Maggie and Paul’s murders, Stephen Smith’s 2015 death, and Gloria Satterfield’s 2018 death.
-Investigating Smith and Satterfield’s deaths.
-Alex acknowledged owed Satterfield’s sons $4.3 million in wrongful-death damages.
+The investigation is currently underway into the deaths of Smith and Satterfield.
+Alex acknowledged owing Satterfield’s sons $4.3 million in wrongful-death damages.
 Paul’s ex-girlfriend Morgan Doughty alleges physical and verbal abuse.

 The filmmakers contacted archives, reporters, and Beach’s family lawyer, Mark Tinsley.
 Tinsley’s diligent probe into Alex’s money discovered a vast corruption scheme.
-Furst and Nason found too many skeletons in Alex’s closet for their three-episode docuseries.
+Furst and Nason discovered numerous unresolved issues in Alex’s financial affairs for their three-episode documentary.

 Furst thinks this story is rich.
 “We know of further crimes—corruption outside Hampton, South Carolina.
 State-federal.”
-The creators want enough views for more series regarding such crimes.
+The creators want enough viewers to produce more series about similar crimes.

 Netflix offers 200+ million people and 70+ languages.
 We hope a tidal surge reveals the story.
 Furst says, “We’re waiting on the story.”
 Dune-like.
-The director of Dune recognized the interdependence of the first and second sections.
+The director at Dune recognised the interdependence of the first and second sections.

 The Murdaugh Murders team at Netflix claims to have found new crimes.

-Furst and Nason invited Alex’s agents to the docuseries.
-“That was a category five shit storm for the Murdaugh family,” Furst says.
-“With weekly indictments, I don’t think they could really debate participating in a documentary.”
+Furst and Nason invited Alex’s agents to the documentary.
+“That was a category five shitstorm for the Murdaugh family,” Furst says” “With weekly indictments, I don’t think they could really debate participating in a documentary.”
 Alex faces 99 accusations, including two murder counts, for defrauding clients of $8.8 million.
 Furst feels “innocent people want to talk about it.”
 When guilty, one must watch what they say.”

 Alex’s grandfather’s portrait hangs in the courtroom while Nason watches Court TV coverage of Alex’s trial.
 The trial court ordered its removal.